 Pearl River Pianos | The Largest In The World

 Founded in 1956, the Pear River Piano Group has grown to become the largest piano manufacturer in the world.
 Employing well over 2,000 workers, their large factory produces over 125,000 pianos annually.
 Based in Guangzhou, China, the company’s pianos are the most selected in that country.
 Their control over this large market combined with exports to over 100 other countries, has allowed Pearl River to rise to the top of the industry when it comes to the volume of pianos produced.
 Pearl River was the first piano maker in China to earn the ISO 9001 rating and recently was awarded the ISO 14001 – the first Chinese manufacturer to earn this award.

 The Many Names of Pearl River

 Unlike many other Chinese makers, Pearl River has marketed their pianos under their own name as well.
 In fact, they were the first Chinese piano company to sell pianos in the United States utilizing their own company name.
 [Similar companies utilize long discontinued American or European maker names, or create one that sounds ‘authentic.]
 In 2007, Pearl River began the process of designing their Ritmuller series of pianos.
 Designed to be a higher end offering from the company, they were first introduced to the North American market in 2009.

 Recently, Pearl River has attempted to enter the ‘upper-level’ North American market with their Kayserburg Artists Series of pianos.
-These instruments are built by the company’s more experienced craftsmen and feature solid spruce soundboards, Renner hammers and other quality materials.
+These instruments are built by the company’s more experienced craftsmen and feature solid spruce soundboards, Renner hammers, and other quality materials.
 In 2016, Pearl River completed the purchase of famed German piano maker, Schimmel.
 The Schimmel factory is still located in Germany and there are no apparent plans to move it to China.

 Pearl River | A Conclusion